Value of Document Management

 Legal professionals can take advantage of the expertise and value Worldox and NetDocuments bring to the industry.
 Powerful document and email management allow you to take charge of your organization’s knowledge and intellectual property.

 Every year, the amount of information you own soars… yet again.
-The information you possess -- information you’ve paid to create -- represents a huge potential competitive advantage.
-But that competitive advantage disappears if your people can’t get to the right information at the moment they need it.
+The information you possess — information you’ve paid to create — represents a huge potential competitive advantage.
+But that competitive advantage disappears if people can’t get to the right information at the moment they need it.

-In too many organizations, that’s still not possible.
+In too many organizations, that is still not possible.
 By one recent estimate, 15% of all documents are misplaced, and in some environments up to 30% of the workday is spent searching for information.
-The fact is, when it comes to finding what you’re looking for, all too often today’s shared hard drives, intranets, and even Web sites might as well be “electronic landfills.”
+The fact is, when it comes to finding what you’re looking for, all too often today’s shared hard drives, intranets, and even websites might as well be “electronic landfills.”

 Without effective, coherent ways of managing their documents, organizations find it harder than it should be to address problems like document retention and compliance.
 Perhaps worst of all, businesses miss opportunities — either because they can’t identify them, or because they can’t respond quickly enough.

 Document Management is the solution.
 (What’s a Document Management System?
 Read the blog.)

 Document management is not just about documents: it’s about organizations and people.
 It brings together all of an organization’s sources of knowledge, including relevant email communications and scanned paper documents, in addition to the usual word processing documents and spreadsheets — potentially, anything that can be stored as a file.